Ocean Plastic Pollution

 Yes, we started providing merchandise as of “The Next Phase” event on May 11, 2017.
 You can purchase water bottles from Dopper, t-shirts and sweaters from Rapanui and hats, duffel bags and jackets from Musto.
 Check out our shop page for more info.

-- Where can I find your scientific publicatins?
+- Where can I find your scientific publications?

 You can find all of our scientific publications here.

-Our research team is currently busy with research on sources of ocean plastic pollution, data-calibration of our ocean plastic transport model and analysis of persistent organic pollutants on plastics.
+Our research team is currently busy with data-calibration of our ocean plastic transport model and analysis of persistent organic pollutants on plastics.
 These publications will be added throughout the year of 2017.

 - Will The Ocean Cleanup publish more research results in the future?

-Our research team is currently busy with research on sources of ocean plastic pollution (e.g. rivers and fisheries) and data-calibration of our ocean plastic transport model with the Mega Expedition and Aerial Expedition data.
+Our research team is currently busy with data-calibration of our ocean plastic transport model with the Mega Expedition and Aerial Expedition data.
 Once we finish these activities, we will be able to provide a full description of the characteristics and quantities of plastics within the North Pacific Garbage Patch.

 Furthermore, we are analyzing persistent organic pollutants on plastics and organisms that inhabit this area.
 The results will be used to better understand the chemical impacts of marine plastic pollution.
 We will keep publishing peer-reviewed reports and blog updates about our research this year so stay tuned and you will hear from our research team a few times throughout 2017.